California State Guard: Drills

 Unit Training Assemblies (UTAs, also referred to as "drills") are one weekend each month.
 Some units require longer drills depending on their mission and aligned units.
+The entire CSG also is required to participate in an annual muster each October to ensure that all service members are meeting basic height, weight, and medical requirements, as well as to ensure that their paperwork and certificates are up-to-date in the event of an activation.

 Uniforms

-CSG service members are authorized the same uniforms as their federal counterparts (Army, Air Force, Navy) with state insignia.
+CSG service members were previously authorized the same uniforms as their federal counterparts (Army, Air Force, Navy) with state insignia.
 Awards from prior military service may be worn.
 All CSG service members must purchase their uniforms.
 A yearly $125 uniform allowance is authorized for all service members who maintain 100% drill attendance in a twelve-month period.

 CSG service members are eligible for federal and state military awards and may wear previously awarded military awards and decorations.
 On occasion CSG have been awarded skill badges from other state defense forces, like jump schools, or cyber and drivers course.

+As of August 2024, uniforms regulations were changed as part of the CSG-wide uniform policy changes set in place by Adjutant General Matthew P. Beevers.
+CSG service members now wear standard OCP uniforms with silver-on-black name and branch tapes, a standardized CSG shoulder patch on the left arm, and a California flag on the right arm.
+Service members wear the rank insignia of their respective component, with Army Component wearing US Army rank insignia, Air Component wearing US Air Force rank insignia, and Maritime Component wearing custom US Navy rank insignia on an OCP hook-and-loop rank tab similar to those worn by the other components.
+No changes were made to formal or mess dress uniform regulations.

-Emergency activations
+Emergency Activations

+August - September 2024: Service members from across the CSG were activated to assist in efforts to combat the Park Fire in Butte County and Tehama County.

+June 2022: Service members from Team Blaze were activated on a search and rescue mission in McCloud, CA to assist in search and rescue efforts to locate missing cyclist Terrell Lamont Knight.

-2020-2022: CSG service members have been activated for the ongoing COVID-19 pandemic.
+2020 - 2022: CSG service members were activated for the COVID-19 pandemic.
 Additional activations occurred for civil unrest, humanitarian aid, and wildfires.

 2019: CSG service members were activated to assist with evacuations and rescue operations during high water levels at the Russian River in Guerneville.
 CSG service members were instrumental in emergency management operations after the Ridgecrest earthquake in July 2019.

 2018: CSG service members were activated to assist with evacuations during the Camp Fire in Butte County in 2018.

 2017: CSG service members were activated to assist during winter storms resulting in mudslides and flooding, and the Mendocino Complex Fire and the Carr Fire in 2017.